 Outstanding graduate employment

 Worcester has one of the best records of graduate employment in the Country.
-In the Government-published Longitudinal Educational Outcomes survey (2017 and 2020), Worcester was placed in the top 10 for sustained employment with or without further study, one, two and three years after graduation.
-Over 97% of our graduates are in work or continuing to study within six months of graduating (2018 DLHE data).
+94.6% of Worcester graduates are in work or further study 15 months after graduating (Graduate Outcomes Survey 2020) and Worcester is in the top 10 for ‘Sustained employment with or without further study’ one, two and three years after graduation (most recent LEO).

 A key feature of a University of Worcester education is the golden triangle of professional education, which interweaves expert knowledge and practical learning.
 At the three points of the triangle are the well-motivated student, an inspiring educator, and an expert professional mentor.